 - A.1 Describe the intended role of each partner in the implementation of the operation of a shipyard and dry dock and the responsible entity in the organizational structure.
-Provide a detailed schedule of proposed capital investment for improvements called for under the Facility Renewal Plan - A.2 Identify, describe, and provide photographs of other shipyard and dry docks you have operated. - A.3 Provide a proposed Business Plan reflecting marketing and operational strategies, a financial pro forma with projected sales, revenue to the Port, expenses and net income, with a demonstrated outcome of fully satisfying all lease requirements and supporting the Facility Renewal Plan through the cash flow from the operation and/or other identified and available sources.
+Provide a detailed schedule of proposed capital investment for improvements called for under the Facility Renewal Plan. - A.2 Identify, describe, and provide photographs of other shipyard and dry docks you have operated. - A.3 Provide a proposed Business Plan reflecting marketing and operational strategies, a financial pro forma with projected sales, revenue to the Port, expenses and net income, with a demonstrated outcome of fully satisfying all lease requirements and supporting the Facility Renewal Plan through the cash flow from the operation, proposed rent credits, if any, and/or other identified and available sources.
 Include any plans for ancillary uses and/or industrial fabrication that would enhance operations and revenues during periodic slow-downs in the ship repair business.
-The Business Plan should address all relevant aspects of this RFP, including the provisions of "City and Port Requirements" below. - A.4 Provide a Facility Renewal Plan setting forth the strategies by which Respondent will finance and implement renewal and, potentially, replacement of Shipyard facilities, buildings and equipment as needed to maintain successful operating conditions over the life of the lease and leases the site in good operable condition at the Lease's expiration date.
-These strategies should optimize use of the site facilities, both dry docks, all overhead and landside cranes and the shore side power system, and their contribution to the Business Plan. - A.5 Continuous Operations The successful Respondent will demonstrate a Business Plan for continued, uninterrupted Shipyard operations.
+Include a detailed description of any asset-transfer financing strategies, including the conditions described under "Potential Dry Dock Equipment Asset Transfer to Improve Project Financing" above.
+The Business Plan should address all relevant aspects of RFP-2, including the provisions of "City and Port Requirements" below.

+- A.4 Provide a Facility Renewal Plan setting forth the strategies by which Respondent will finance and implement renewal and, potentially, replacement of Shipyard facilities, buildings and equipment as needed to maintain successful operating conditions over the life of the lease and leases the site in good operable condition at the Lease's expiration date.
+These strategies should optimize use of the site facilities, both dry docks, all overhead and landside cranes and the shore side power system, and their contribution to the Business Plan.
+Each Respondent's Facility Renewal Plan shall indicate which of the optional buildings described under Premises, Facilities and Equipment" above would be included in its proposed leasehold and operation.
+For any such building so included, such Respondent's Facility Renewal Plan must provide detailed discussion of the Respondent's plan to rehabilitate and maintain such buildings. - A.5 Continuous Operations The successful Respondent will demonstrate a Business Plan for continued, uninterrupted Shipyard operations that may include ancillary and complementing additional lines of business such as related industrial fabrication; other fabrication consistent with marine repair/construction operations; small craft/vessel repairs; ship/vessel husbandry and lay berthing; fleet maintenance support, repairs, and management; harbor services and support vessel repairs and fleet management; ferry or excursion vessel repairs and construction; small to medium size vessel assembly or construction, all with the goal of expanding opportunities for a new generation of shipyard workers.